dhui808/software-concepts/kafka.md

     Kafka is more of a publish/subscribe product, though it is still possible to use it as a queue.

+    Kafka stores every message on disk, as log.

+    When Kafka removes messages, it always happens in batches, and it's completely detached from consumers activity.
+Instead of checking which message has been consumed, Kafka keeps track of where in the log the consumer is, and it has no impact on message retention

 ### Kafka vs IBM MQ
     A scenario where Kafka should be used instead of IBM MQ is when you need to handle large volumes of
     real-time data streams with low latency, and where data loss is acceptable (since Kafka does not provide